ajorgensen/ajorgensen.github.io/content/post/tale-of-two-pipes-subprocess.md

 From this we can see that our c program is actually deadlocked on trying to write `"Hello stderr\n"` to stderr.
 So why was the program ok running when there were only 5 messages to log out but now that we've cranked it up to 6000 its deadlocks?

 It turns out that there is a limited buffer size for pipes.
-On linux you can find this size by running `cat /proc/sys/fs/pipe-max-size`.
-Once this buffer files up and nothing on the other side is reading from the buffer the process logging will deadlock waiting for space in the buffer to free up.
+On linux you can find this limit by running `cat /proc/sys/fs/pipe-max-size`.
+Once this buffer files up and nothing on the other side is reading from the buffer the process will deadlock waiting for space in the buffer to free up.
 The [python documenation](https://docs.python.org/2/library/subprocess.html#subprocess.call) does mention the potential to deadlock but does not go into the circumstances where a deadlock can occur.

-There are a few ways to handle this issue to make sure the subprocess does not deadlock.
+There are a few ways to work around this issue.
 The [first](https://docs.python.org/2/library/subprocess.html#subprocess.Popen.communicate) and easiest is to use `subprocess.communicate` instead of calling `subprocess.wait()`.
-This will continually read off of the stdout and stderr pipes and buffer the messages in memory, wait for the process to finish, and return both stdout and stderr as a tuple once completed.
+This will continually read off of the STDOUT and STDERR pipes and buffer the messages in memory, wait for the process to finish, and return them both as a tuple once the subprocess has finished.
 You should be careful here as well since the log output is buffered in memory it has the potential to consume all available memory depending on the output log volume of the subprocess.
+This is also not suitable for long running processes where python is acting as a supervisor as you will eventually run out of memory.

-One place that `subprocess.communicate()` wont work however is if your python process is acting as a supervisor to many other subprocesses.
-Since we cannot block on any one process running at once we want to be able to stream the logs from the all of the subprocesses at once without blocking the execution of other processes.
-The easiest way to accomplish this to redirect stderr to stout and create a custom log streaming function that will stream the logs via a background thread.
+For applications where python is performing the role of a supervisor we need to be stream the logs from the subprocess to another location.
+The easiest way to accomplish this is to redirect STDERR to STDOUT and create a log streaming function that will stream the logs via a background thread.

 ```python
 import subprocess